lebao3105/newyearcountdown/README.md

 ## New year counter
-This program shows you days remaining to the next year, and the current year progress (it's quite buggy, I don't know why:( ).
+This program shows you days remaining to the next year, and the current year progress.

 ## Run
 ```bash